$0 Northern Territory Adoption Quick-Start Checklist

 Disclosing History Proactively

-If you have anything in your background — arrests, charges, or court involvement even if not convicted, child protection history, or prior involvement with welfare agencies in another state — it is far better to disclose this proactively to Territory Families before your Ochre Card comes back than to wait for it to be discovered.
+If you have anything in your background — arrests, charges, or court involvement even if not convicted, child protection history, or prior involvement with welfare agencies in another state — it is far better to disclose this proactively to DCF before your Ochre Card comes back than to wait for it to be discovered.

 Unexplained history creates doubt.
 History that you have disclosed, reflected on, and can contextualise with evidence of change is evaluated differently.
 Social workers are experienced at distinguishing between past difficulties that are genuinely resolved and those that represent ongoing risk.
 Proactive transparency is consistently viewed more favourably than evasion.